PPS-22-Scooby/pps-22-scooby.github.io/Writerside/topics/Valerio-Di-Zio.md

 ```

 ## DSL
-Regarding DSL, my contribution is about the keyword: *"crawl"* and allowing *headers* to be defined directly in the config.
+Regarding DSL, my contribution is about the keyword: `crawl` and allowing `headers` to be defined directly in the config.

 ### Crawl keyword
 The DSL operators defined in the **Crawl** object are designed to allow smooth and readable crawler configuration through natural language-like syntax.
 These operators are used to specify where to start browsing and what crawling policies to adopt.